 Conclusion

-In summary, asthenophobia is an anxiety disorder characterized by irrational fear of fainting.
+In summary, asthenophobia is an anxiety disorder characterized by an irrational fear of fainting.
 Those who suffer from this phobia experience intense anxiety and fear about the possibility of losing consciousness, which can limit their daily life and emotional well-being.
 With an appropriate therapeutic approach, combining cognitive, behavioral and possibly pharmacological strategies, it is possible to overcome the fear of fainting and recover quality of life.

 If you identify with the symptoms of asthenophobia, it is important to look for Professional Help.
 A psychologist or psychiatrist specialized in anxiety disorders can offer you the support and tools necessary to overcome your fear of fainting and improve your emotional well-being.
 Remember that asthenophobia is treatable and you don't have to face it alone.